phonedude/cs533-f24/assignments/Hanson/4/README.md

 ---

 ### Other Cases
-Websites with unclear/unspecified framing behaviors:
+Websites with no specified headers of X-Frame-Options or CSP:
 - alexa_com.html
 - alibaba_com.html
 - amazon_co_jp.html